 First time visiting her new vet

 It is recommended that you take your new puppy (or dog, kitten or cat) to the vet within the first 72 hours of bringing them home.
-This is for a LOT of reasons, but for a puppy (or kitten), a big reason is to get them started on their vaccinations and get their microchip (if they don’t already have one).
+This is for a LOT of reasons, but for a puppy (or kitten), a big reason is to get them started on their vaccinations and get their invisible identification (aka - microchip, if they don’t already have one).

 As luck would have it, our breeder had actually helped us out by getting the entire litter their first round of vaccinations just a few days before we took her home, but we still wanted to get her into the vet within that first three days.